A Bavarian idyll

 1931

-he acquired the painting Auferweckung des Lazarus (The Raising of Lazarus).
+he acquires the painting Auferweckung des Lazarus (The Raising of Lazarus).

 Black and white photograph.
 Two gentlemen and a lady stroll along a beach promenade.